KlaraOppenheimerSchule/Bofrostbuben/README.md

 ## NPM commands

 ### Running the application
-if this is your first time initialising, you will have to execute `npm install` first
+if this is your first time initialising, you will have to execute `npm install`(`npm install node`) first

 - start vite local server `npm run dev`
     * you need to be in the directory "/frontend" to run